quidscio/page-summarizer/README.md

 - Check the JavaScript console for any errors.
 - Find the bugs in my code and submit a PR

+## Development
+* Windows is ok
+* Make changes locally
+* In chrome:extension, update extensions
+* Reload and retry

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to